fagia/gitlab-playground/README.md

 hello-docker:
     stage: hello
     script:
-        - docker run hello-world
+        - docker run --rm hello-world
 </pre>

-In the *before_script* section the pipeline will login into the private docker registry so that it can push the images that will be built in this project's pipelines.
+In the *before_script* section the pipeline will login into the private docker registry so that it can push the image that will be built in this project's pipelines.
+In the *after_script* the pipeline

 ### Build and push the first docker image

-Click on the 'WebIDE' button in the project 'ci-cd-commands' home page and use the WebIDE GUI to add a new folder inside the repo and to name it 'tech-lunch-hello-world' (this is going to be the base directory in which we build a new private private docker image).

-Add a new file inside the new dir, name it *Dockerfile* and put the following contents in it:
+Click on the 'WebIDE' button in the project 'cmd-list-projects' home page and use the WebIDE GUI to add a new file inside the repo, name it *Dockerfile* and put the following contents in it:

 <pre>
 FROM python:3-alpine